tongwu-msft/azure-rest-api-specs/index.md

     * Optional additional header fields, as required to support the request's response, such as a `Content-type` response header.

 * Optional HTTP **response message body** fields:
     * MIME-encoded response objects may be returned in the HTTP response body, such as a response from a GET method that is returning data.
-Typically, these objects are returned in a structured format as JSON or XML, as indicated by the `Content-type` response header.
+Typically, these objects are returned in a structured format such as JSON or XML, as indicated by the `Content-type` response header.
 For example, when you request an access token from Azure AD, it will be returned in the response body as the `access_token` element, one of several name/value paired objects in a data collection.
 In this example, a response header of `Content-Type: application/json` is also included.

 > [!NOTE]
 > The Create/Send/Process-Response pattern that's discussed here is synchronous and applies to all REST messages.
 However, some services may also support an asynchronous pattern, which requires additional processing of response headers to monitor or complete the asynchronous request.
 See [Track asynchronous Azure operations][ARM-Async-Ops] for more details.